 bower.json) and run this command:

-On Windows, you must specify the path to your GDAL library.
+On Windows, you must specify the path to your GDAL library before continuing.
 Open

 settings.pyin your new project and add this line: